isg001/GitHub-Pages-project/index.md

 I avide by the following words by **Alfred Aho**:
 > Computer Science is a science of abstraction -creating the right model for a problem and devising the appropriate mechanizable techniques to solve it.

-'
-// Sometimes I believe the compiler ignores all of my comments '
+`// Sometimes I believe the compiler ignores all of my comments`

 If you want to take a look at my LinkedIn you can use the following Link [LinkedIn](https://www.linkedin.com/in/isaacgcroz/).

-[My name is Issac Garcia] (#my-name-is-issac-garcia)
+[Go to My name is Issac Garcia] (#my-name-is-issac-garcia)

 # ScreenShots